 Endorsing the concept, Mayank Goyal, CEO of moneyHop, said “This is going to take the payments world by storm.” moneyHop will also seek to integrate UPI rails into the app to make cross-border payments easier.

-The Reserve Bank of India in a report said linking the UPI with other countries will boost trade, travel and remittance flows between countries and bring about the superior cross-border experience while reducing the remittance costs.
+The Reserve Bank of India in a report said linking the UPI with other countries will boost trade, travel and remittance flows between countries and bring about a superior cross-border experience while reducing remittance costs.

 NRIs can link their NRE/NRO account on UPI with a registered mobile number issued by an Indian service provider.